tiendu/tiendu.github.io/_posts/2025-05-10-nextflow-pixi-eng.md

 ## 🧪 A Minimal Pixi + Nextflow Example

-Let’s test it with a simple process that runs `samtools --version`.
+Let's test it with a simple process that runs `samtools --version`.

 ### 🧾 Step 1: Define `pixi.toml`